JLofgren418/Unpaid-Interns/README.md

 * Added room by room view
 * Added ability to parse CSV files
 * Updated user interface

+Release 0.5 (Latest)

+In this latest release of the PKI Scheduler our team has worked to improve the algorithm which assigns rooms to courses.
+We have also implemented features requested by the client, the most important of which is the audit log.
+This feature records changes that the user makes in the application and writes them to a exportable field.
+Additionally, the grids in the UI have been updated according to the clients specifications.

+* Added ability to assign rooms to courses
+* Added ability to log changes in UI
+* Added client specified fields to UI

 ## Running the application